-- The role of riparian shade in controlling stream water temperature in a changing climate
+- Investigate the role of riparian shade in controlling stream water temperature

 - Guidance on the management of riparian buffer areas within commercial forests

 The role of forestry in the protection of the Freshwater Pearl Mussel

 Guidance on the consideration of the freshwater environment in the preparation of Forest Design Plans

 The impact of conifer clearance from the banks of upland streams on freshwater ecology

 Monitor the impact of Beaver introduction on the public forest estate

 - The influence of riparian woodland on the ecosystem function and degradation of small water bodies